A Mother's Truth

 I am also a spiritual abuse survivor.
 I won’t go into the many thoughts I have on the popular Rise and Fall of Mars Hill Podcast, my complicity over the decades of church life, and my new-ish lens of what His kingdom on earth looks like on this earth - but that’s not what I’m here to write currently.

-It’s why I see stories of victims of CSAM, Childhood Sexual Abuse Material, online and work to do something about it.
+It’s why I see stories of victims of CSAM, Childhood S*xual Abuse Material, online and work to do something about it.
 It’s why I foresaw those issues when smartphones came on the scene.
 It’s why I work to train parents, schools, and adults about the vulnerability of unsupervised access to strangers on the internet.
-It’s why I joined my best friend going into clubs 18 years ago as she started an organization, Jesus Said Love, awakening hope and empowering change in the lives of those impacted by commercial sex exploitation & trafficking.
+It’s why I joined my best friend going into strip clubs 18 years ago as she started an organization, Lovely Village, a healing community for survivors of s*xual trauma.
 It’s why I advocate for legislation to hold Meta (Facebook) and other Big Tech companies accountable for the greater potential of virtual reality assault in this growing MetaVerse

 “Epic Games CEO Tim Sweeney ‘The metaverse will be made up of many types of experiences and will not be controlled by any one company,’ Sweeney said.
 ‘This will require all of us who are building toward this future to create experiences that are not only interoperable but also take the safety of our audiences into account, no matter their age.
 By making KWS parent verification free we hope to enable more developers to create safer digital experiences while empowering parents to make the choices that are right for their families.’"